gamell/markpress/README.md

 -----------------------------
 <!--slide-attr x=-2600 y=1300 rotate-x=90 rotate-y=45 -->

-## Markdown format
+## Markdown format, Custom Layout and Styles

-+ [Standard Markdown format](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) is supported via [marky-markdown](https://www.npmjs.com/package/marky-markdown) package.
++ [Github Flavored Markdown format](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) is supported via [marky-markdown](https://www.npmjs.com/package/marky-markdown) package, including [tables](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#tables).
 + Use `------` to separate each slide, or user the `-a` option to generate a slide each time an `h1` element is found.
 + Use HTML comments to set [impress slide attributes](https://github.com/impress/impress.js/blob/master/index.html#L203), such as `<!--slide-attr x=0 y=0 rotate=0 scale=1 -->`.
 [Example](https://gamell.github.io/markpress/examples/custom-layout.html)
++ You can **customize the styles** by embedding CSS in `<style>` tags as you would in any HTML.
-+ You can embedded HTML in your markdown file (to embed videos or maps for example)
++ You can **embedded any HTML in your markdown file** and it will be included in your slides HTML.

 -------------------------------
 <!--slide-attr x=0 y=4000 z=0 rotate-y=0 -->